 Increasingly more organizations are transitioning from a conventional, on-premise IT infrastructure to the cloud.
 With the goal in mind to become more agile and resilient in the modern IT world, a successful migration demands a unified approach to succeed.
 Cybersecurity and cloud migration should receive the same level of attention.
 And yet, some companies are looking at the two branches separately.
 In spite of having different focuses, cybersecurity and cloud migration should be seen as a shared process.

 By the end of 2021, cybercrime is anticipated to reach $6 trillion in costs.
 This fact alone poses numerous challenges for cloud migration.
 Even though there’s interest in data protection and cloud security, there’s little investment being poured into the development of a unified cloud technology framework.
-According to recent studies by Deloitte & Touche LLP, organizations are spending less than 10% of the cyber budget in cloud security, analytics, SaaS, and cloud migration.
+According to recent studies by Deloitte & Touche LLP, organizations are spending less than 10% of the cyber budget on cloud security, analytics, SaaS, and cloud migration.

 Cybersecurity modernization – the main driver of technology & business resilience

-For ultimate cloud security to be attained, cyber and cloud teams should work together towards developing a unified solution.
+For ultimate cloud security to be attained, cyber and cloud teams should work together toward developing a unified solution.
 Once set in place, the model can be implemented to foster better collaboration, risk management, and coordination; as well as settle on a set of compliance best practices.
 The end goal is to secure the cloud at the infrastructure layer, at the same time promoting the business and exceeding customer expectations.

 The unified team should work around establishing the migration & modernization program: the settled approach cannot be crafted without acknowledging the wide-ranging business goals.
 Furthermore, a complete assessment of potential customer impact, business continuity estimations, and service-level upgrades must be set in place for the program to render results.